nilaoyezhu/Melbourne_Landmark_Identification/Image_Collection/readme.md

 # Melbourne_Landmark_Identification

-Please install iCrawler before using this program, by running pip install icrawler or conda install -c hellock icrawler from Terminal.
+Please install iCrawler before using this program, by running ‘pip install icrawler‘ or ’conda install -c hellock icrawler‘ from Terminal.

 Execute this Python program to crawl images from Internet.